pact-foundation/pact-provider-verifier/README.md

 Execute pact provider verification against a provider which implements the following:

-* an http get endpoint which returns the available [Provider States](https://docs.pact.io/documentation/provider_states.html) by consumer
+* an http get endpoint (`--provider-states-url`) which returns the available [Provider States](https://docs.pact.io/documentation/provider_states.html), grouped by consumer and returning an HTTP `200`:

 		{
 			"SomeUI": [